Kolterdyx/mcbasic/README.md

 First you need to install the compiler.
 It's a standalone binary, so you can download it and run it from anywhere.

+### Syntax highlighting
+If you want syntax highlighting for the language, you can use the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=mcbasic-lang.mcbasic-lang) I made.
+It's pretty basic, but it's better than nothing.

 ### Project setup

 Create a new directory for your project and create a file called `project.toml` with the following content: